Saumya Rastogi completed her MS in Journalism from Boston University, and her undergraduate degree from University of Delhi.

 Right now, she is focusing on building a body of work on social advocacy of gender, religion, race and mental health.

-Her work has appeared in SheThePeople, Youth Ki Awaaz, The Indian Express, News 18, Boston University News Service, LiveWire by The Wire, The Daily Guardian and The Development Channel.
+Her work has appeared in SheThePeople, Youth Ki Awaaz, The Indian Express, News 18, Boston University News Service, LiveWire by The Wire, The Daily Guardian, The Boston Guardian and The Development Channel.

-Currently, she is busy unlearning some things and learning the ropes of writing and working in the US.
+Currently, she is busy unlearning some things and learning the ropes of writing.

 She also runs One Day at a Time, an Instagram blog advocating mental health.

-She lives in Boston, Massachusetts, and is available to assist, write, contribute and research on pretty much anything.
+She lives in New Delhi, India, and is available to assist, write, contribute and research on pretty much anything.